-The following image indicates the location of the memory module and provides a visual representation of the installation procedure.
+The figure indicates the location of the memory module and provides a visual representation of the installation procedure.

-- 1. Lift the mylar to find the memory-module slot. - ${\bf 2.}\;$ Align the notch on the memory module with the tab on the memory-module slot. - 3.
-Slide the memory module firmly into the slot at an angle. - 4.
-Press the memory module down until it clicks into place. - NOTE: If you do not hear the click, remove the memory module and reinstall it.
+- 1. Lift the mylar and align the notch on the memory module with the tab on the memory-module slot. - 2.
+Slide the memory module firmly into the slot at an angle. - 3.
+Press the memory module down until it clicks into place. - NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 1 to step 3 to if you are installing other memory module.